ethereum-optimism/superchain-ops/tasks/eth/005-protocol-versions-ecotone/README.md

 ![](./images/tenderly-state.png)

-You can verify the correctness of the storage slots with `chisel`.
+You can verify the correctness of the storage slots with `chisel --use 0.8.15  --evm-version london`.
 Just start it up and enter the slot definitions as found in the contract source code.
 ```
 ➜ bytes32(uint256(keccak256("protocolversion.required")) - 1)